 So you’re looking for an SEO company based in Melbourne eh?
 Well done you’ve found us!
-We’ve been doing SEO in Melbourne since 2001.
+We’ve been doing SEO since 2001 and believe we have the best SEO Melbourne has to offer.
 That’s longer than most.

 SEO is about business

 We’re a team of Marketing Engineers at Stew Art Media but an SEO campaign must start with the business case.
 Like any technology, the mechanics of SEO is simply a tool to achieve your goals.
 That’s where a lot of web designers and web developers can lose their way in SEO.
 They can get caught up in the coding of SEO and don’t understand the business goals.
 The reason we know this, is that we’ve been training web developersin Melbourne on SEO since 2005!
 That’s when our founder began his Youtube channel on SEO and began running SEO Workshops.
 The last SEO workshop was run at the Melbourne Town Hall.
 The City of Melbourne is one of our clients.
 We’ve seen web designers get SEO wrong time and time again.
 So the questions a business owner should know the answer to before they let any SEO Developer touch their site are;

 What are you trying to achieve?
 More sales from SEO?
 More leads from SEO?
 A good way to measure the effectiveness of an SEO campaign is to know your current “close rate”.
 How many leads does your business need to get a sale?
 Any good sales person can tell you how many potential clients they need to see to close a sale.
 SEO is no different.
 You must understand your numbers.
 What is you business’ average sale value?
 These questions need to be asked before an SEO campaign begins, so you can calculate your return on investment and understand how to tweak your campaign.Here’s how one of our clients measured their campaign.